dougollerenshaw/CodeAIde/README.md

 * Support for more code languages.
 Currently only Python is supported.
 Additional language support would require backend support for automatically compiling/running generated code in that language.
 * Additional LLM APIs.
 Currently only Anthropic's API and the Claude Sonnet 3.5 model is supported.
 Supporting additional models from Anthropic (including smaller models with lower API costs) and/or including support for different organizations (e.g. OpenAI) might be useful.
 * Chat history support.
 Currently, when a session ends, the chat history is lost.
 Ideally it would be possible to keep the chat history and associated code and make it searchable across sessions.
+* API usage tracking.
+The API messages contain information with the number of prompt and response tokens.
+We can track these during a session to estimate the total cost of all API requests.
+* Automatic uploading of errors.
+Currently, if the code fails to run, you'll need to share the traceback in the chat to get a solution.
+Ideally code failures could be caught and automatically shared, prompting the LLM to provide a solution without the need to cut/paste anything.

 ## Contributing